Wakemakin/wakemakin-tasks/README.rst

 ----------
 When creating github milestones and issues for progress tracking, please use the following guidelines:

 - Milestones should give an overview of what needs to be achieved by the specified completion date.
-In addtion, it should list the issues (tasks) contained in the milestone as user driven features.

   For example:

     Create a basic web client.

-    - User can load a home page as a starting point for other web client features.
-    - User can load an about page to get basic info of web client.
-    - User can create a user account to sign in to access other web client features.

-- Issues (tasks) should be created for each user driven feature listed in the milestone description.
-The task should describe itself as a user driven feature and list the acceptance criteria to define task completion.
-Once created, make sure issue was assigned to the milestone so that progress can be tracked correctly.
+- Issues (tasks) should be created as a user driven feature and list the acceptance criteria to define task completion.
+Once created, make sure issue is assigned to the milestone so that progress can be tracked correctly.

   For example: